callbacked/neural-band-poc/readme.md

 ## what would be cool

-training a model for hand gestures and even better hand tracking
+training a model for more hand gestures and even better hand tracking (as in, you can see your fingers articulate freely)

 [doing that thing meta did where you can write on a surface and it turns your gestures to text](https://www.meta.com/help/ai-glasses/866944989643926/)